 Holidays on Horseback

 Celebrate the holiday season in a magical style with a scenic horseback ride through a display of sparkling lights at Firefox Farm.
 Trusted, well-trained horses will take you on a wonderous 20-30 minute experience.
-Afterward, grab your special someone and settle in by our cozy bonfire and enjoy a warm cup of cheer from our hot cocoa bar.
+Afterward, grab your special someone and settle by their cozy bonfire and enjoy a warm cup of cheer from the hot cocoa bar.

 CTA: Twinkling Trail Rides